cjtrowbridge/Astria-14/README.md

 # Astria-14
-Astria is a simple and secure web application framework.
+A simple and secure web application framework.

-Astria understands databases, and generates
+Astria understands databases, and generates procedural pages for interacting with data.
+These pages can be replaced with your own, or left as they are.

+Astria manages your users.
+It authenticates them and gives you access to their data simply.
+It even manages user permissions for you at scale.

+Speaking of scale, Astria can scale to handle very large workloads or serve just one or two users.
+Today, it is managing multi-million-dollar companies, and home media servers.

 ## Goals with this version